gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

         }
     }

-Running `gradle customStaticLibrary customSharedLibrary` will build the static and shared libraries.
+Running `gradle customStaticLibrary customSharedLibrary` will build the static and shared binaries.

-## Test cases
+### Test cases

 - For a build that uses the `cpp-lib` plugin, `gradle mainStaticLibrary` will produce the static library.
 - For a build that uses the `cpp` plugin and defines multiple libraries, each library can be built as both a static and shared library binary.
 - Can link a static library into an executable and install and run the resulting executable.

-# Allow customisation of binaries before and after linking
+## Allow customisation of binaries before and after linking

-This story introduces a lifecycle task for each binary, to allow tasks to be wired into the graph for a given binary.
+This story introduces a lifecycle task for each binary, to allow tasks to be wired into the task graph for a given binary.
+These tasks will be able to modify the object files or binary files before they are consumed.

 - Change `Binary` to extend `Buildable`.
 - Change `NativeComponent` so that it no longer extends `Buildable`.